cliosight/Docs/Spec.md

 ### Example of a Report - Contacts and Groups Report  <a name="report_example"></a>
 [Contacts & Groups](https://app.cliosight.com/app/reports/29/show?noNavbar=true) report in the meeting application shows all contacts along with the total number of groups for each.

-SQL Query for this report:
+SQL query for this report:
 ``` sql
 select count(*) as count from (select min(c.id) as contact_id, min(gc.group_id) as group_id, min(c.name) as Name, \
 min(c.email) as Email, min(c.phone) as Phone, min(c.stage) as Stage, \